ISSS Link (e-forms)

 • The e-form should be completed in a timely manner as the student cannot begin employment until it is completed by the hiring manager and approved by ISSS.

-4. Once the hiring manager submits their portion of the e-form, the student's ISSS advisor will review the request within 5 business days.
+4. Once the hiring manager submits their portion of the e-form, the student's ISSS advisor will review the request within five business days.
 If approved, the ISSS advisor will create a J-1 on-campus employment authorization letter and e-mail it to the student.

 5. Upon receiving the authorization letter, the J-1 student should: